interstate-labs/preconf-router/README.md

 ## Preconfirmation Router
-- To send a preconf request, read the docs in the preconf-cli folder
+- To send a preconf request, navigate to the preconf-cli folder and run
+         ```
+         npm install
+         npm link
+         interstate send_interstate_sidecar
+         ```

 This is an open source preconfirmation router, this sits between the preconf sender (which is usually a wallet, L2, or app) and the various preconfirmation networks, it allows the wallet to request an inclusion or execution preconfirmation without having to think of the implementation details of the various preconfirmation networks.